philgentric/klik/python_for_image_ML/Readme.md

 2.AFTER a reboot: activate the virtual environment source ~/venv-metal/bin/activate

-3. image embeddings python service. to start the embeddings servers, use one of the launch commands:
+3.Image embeddings python service. to start the embeddings servers, use the launch command:
-./launch_MobileNetV2_servers
-./launch_InceptionV3_servers
-./launch_VGG19_servers

-recommended: use MobileNetV2, it is the fastest because it is the smallest model and performance is still good.
+./launch_MobileNet_servers

 to kill the embeddings servers:
 ./kill_embeddings_servers